 - 3 tbsp matsoni

-- Begin shaping the dough into a 'boat' - to do this, roll the wide sides in toward the middle and then pinch the ends together.
+- Begin shaping the dough into a 'boat' - to do this, roll the top and bottom in toward the middle and then pinch the left/right ends together.
 After that, gently spread open the rolls and begin shaping the boat.

 - Once finished baking, add a tablespoon of butter on top, and serve hot.